rfg74/rfg74.github.io/Lab7.md

 ### 1. Estimate Drag and Momentum

 I estimated the drag and momentume values necessary for the A and B matricies using a step response.
 I accomplished this by driving my robot towards a wall at a constant motor input while the ToF sensor collected distance measurements.
 From this data, I calculated the velocity and plotted it to find the 90% rise time.
 I selected my step input u(t) based on my calibration factor such that one wheel was operating at 250 PWM.
-This input was approximately [insert percent here] of the maximum PWM.
+This input was approximately 72% of the maximum PWM.
 This PWM value allowed for my robot to move as fast as possible while still moving in a straight line for long distances.

 To conduct there trials I implemented the following two cases into my code to initiate the trial and collect data.